Home . Products . News . Articles . Downloads . Forums . Info Directory .

 Setting Up Classes that Meet Your Information Goals

-Classes provide a "third dimension" for analyzing your records; another way to "slice 'n dice" your records so that they produce management information instead of just financial information.
+Classes provide a "third dimension" for analyzing your records; another way to "slice 'n dice" your Quicken or QuickBooks transaction records so that they can produce management information instead of just financial information.

 Key Points About Setting Up Classes:

-• There are no right or wrong methods for setting up your Classes, only different methods.
-However, some methods are rather inflexible--they don't lend themselves to easily producing a wide variety of profit and cost reports.
-Expect to at least partly scrap your Class setup for the first year or two of using Quicken or QuickBooks.
+• There are no right or wrong ways to set up classes, only different ways.
+However, some ways can lead to a Classes list structure that doesn't produce the kinds of class-based reports you want.
+It takes some learning and experimentation to figure out what's right for you, so expect to at least partly scrap and remake your Classes list setup during the first year or two of using Quicken or QuickBooks.

-• Each Class will (usually) represent a cost center or profit center--or will be a "parent" Class for a group of cost centers or profit centers.
+• Each class will (usually) represent a single cost center or profit center, or will be a "parent" class for a group of other cost centers or profit centers (known as subclasses or "child" classes).

-• Unless your Class list is very simple, you'll normally need at least two "levels" of Classes (i.e., Classes and subclasses).
+• Unless your class list is extremely simple, it should normally have at least two class levels (i.e., classes and subclasses).
 The reason?
-Some incomes and expenses cannot be assigned to a specific Class, but you can get them "closer" to where they should be by assigning them to a parent-level Class that represents a broader part of your operation.
+Some incomes and expenses cannot be assigned to a specific class, but you can assign them "closer" to where they ultimately need to be, by assigning them to a parent-level class that represents a broader part of your business.

 For example, given this (partial) Class list: